EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 3. Sends that information to the next layer above it.

 You can alter the functionality of a layer as long as you still perform the above three steps.
 The steps ensure that the adjacent layers don’t know the difference of what is happening because the output of the altered layer is the same, however its internal workings may have been improved.

+#### Gaining Access To The Internet
+{: .fs-6 .fw-400 .d-block}

+Gaining access to the internet is a varied process.
+Ultimately everyone connects through the same steps however at each step there are various different options and choices that each have their advantages and disadvantages.
+Customers who wish to access the internet can then tailor their connection to their specific needs.

+Specifically, when you connect the devices in your home to your router, how does that then connect you to the internet.
+Your routers will use a type of ‘broadband’ internet access to connect you your ‘Internet Service Provider’s’ (ISP) edge router.
+{: .d-block}

+#### What Is A ISP?
+{: .fs-6 .fw-400 .d-block}

+Firstly, what is an ISP?
+An ISP is a company that provides you access to internet through different forms an packages.
+In Australia common ISPs are:
+1. Telstra
+2. Optus
+3. Vodafone
+{: .d-block}

+And the list goes on.
+They essentially fill the role of connecting different networks together.
+There are different tiers of ISP which mainly differ in the size of the networks that they connect together.
+{: .d-block}

+Since it is the job of an ISP to connect different networks together, and ISPs are essentially really big networks consisting of lots of smaller networks, ISPs can be connected together by larger ISPs.
+This is essentially the job of the larger ISPs in the internet, however no matter how big the ISPs are they can always provide access to the smallest network such as a home network.
+(Generally they don’t since most home networks would be provided access through a smaller ISP.)
+{: .d-block}

+ISPs that refer to a smaller area don’t actually have to be smaller than an ISP that refers to a larger area.
+E.g. A national ISP for a very small country might consists of fewer networks than a Regional ISP has for a much larger country.
+However generally the case is that a those smaller ISPs consist of fewer networks.
+The different types of ISPs approximately from smallest to largest are:

+##### ‘Local ISPs’
+{: .fs-4 .no_toc}

+ ISPs that provide networks access to customer base in a city or district consisting of homes and corporate customers.
+They are the smallest type of ISP that there is and are therefore also part of the customer base for bigger ISPs such as Regional, National and International ISPs.

+##### ‘Regional ISPs’
+{: .fs-4 .no_toc}

+Similar to local ISPs, a country might even use them interchangeably, however a regional ISP tends to cover a larger area.
+E.g. A region of a country.
+They are commonly customers of National, International and Tier 1 ISPs.

+##### ‘National ISPs’
+{: .fs-4 .no_toc}

+Generally connect regional ISPs together in a country, are commonly customers of International ISPs and tier 1 ISPs.

+##### ‘International ISPs’
+{: .fs-4 .no_toc}

+Generally connect different National ISPs together and therefore provide access to people who want to connect from those different countries.
+{: .d-block}

+##### ‘Tier 1 ISPs’
+{: .fs-4 .no_toc}

+The largest ISPs that exists.
+There are currently around 13 Tier 1 ISPs and they connect some of the largest networks that exist, forming the global internet.
+They are not customers of any other ISP other than different Tier 1 ISPs.
+{: .d-block}

+#### How does and ISP provide me access to the internet?
+{: .fs-6 .fw-400 .d-block}

+What are all the different ways an ISP can provide me access to the internet?
+They are:

+1. Dial Up
+2. Digital Subscriber Line (DSL)
+3. Cable
+4. Optical Fibre
+5. Satellite
+6. Cellular

+##### Dial up
+{: .fs-4}

+‘Dial Up’ is an older type of internet access that is near extinct due to newer types of access like DSL.
+Dial Up utilizes your telephone line and a dial up modem to connect to the internet.
+It offers very slow speed with a max of 56Kbps.
+(For reference the average download speed in the Australia is 40Mbps which is 714x faster.)
+Most houses don’t use dial up anymore and instead use DSL, Cable or Optic Fibre.

+##### Digital Subscriber Line (DSL)
+{: .fs-4}
+##### Cable
+{: .fs-4}
+##### Optical Fibre
+{: .fs-4}
+##### Satellite
+{: .fs-4}
+##### Cellular
+{: .fs-4}

 </div>